Luminosity-azur/starter-hugo-academic/content/post/R&D - WSN节点定位/R&D - WSN节点定位.md

 ---
-title: R&D - WSN节点定位
+title: R&D - WSN nodes location
+subtitle: This is a brief summary of my research on WSN node location algorithms.

+# Summary for listings and search engines
+summary: This is a brief summary of my research on WSN node location algorithms.

+# Link this post with a project
+projects: []

+# Date published
+date: '2022-7-30'

+# Date updated
+lastmod: '2022-7-30'

+# Is this an unpublished draft?
+draft: false

+# Show this page in the Featured widget?
+featured: false

+authors:
+  - admin

 tags:
   - R&D
   - IoT
-- WSN节点定位
+  - WSN nodes location

 categories:
-- [R&D]
+  - R&D

-date: 2022-7-30
 math: true
 ---

-This is a brief summary of my research on WSN node location algorithms.

 ## Introduction
 - In the 5G network architecture, IoT will interconnect devices with various potentials during the identical heterogeneous network